Springer’s homer in 10th keys Astros’ 3-2 win over Brewers

+MILWAUKEE (AP) — George Springer was just trying to get a hit in the 10th inning to start a rally.
+He did a lot more than that.

-MILWAUKEE (AP) — George Springer’s home run in the 10th inning, which followed a game-tying homer by Christian Yelich in the ninth, lifted the Houston Astros to a 3-2 win over the Milwaukee Brewers on Monday.
+Springer homered to start the inning and lifted the Houston Astros to a 3-2 win over the Milwaukee Brewers on Monday.

-The long balls overshadowed a 14-strikeout performance by Astros starter Gerrit Cole.

-With Houston leading 2-1, Yelich led off the ninth with his 43rd home run of the season, a solo shot on an 0-2 pitch from reliever Roberto Osuna (4-3).

-Osuna later committed a throwing error that left runners at first and second.
-But he escaped with an inning-ending strikeout of pinch-hitter Travis Shaw.
+“I’m just trying to get on base,” Springer said.
+“Leading off the inning, hopefully I can get to first base somehow and let the other guys do the work, but I was able to hit one hard.”

-Springer’s own solo blast, his 30th of the season, came off reliever Junior Guerra (8-5) to start the 10th.
+Springer’s 30th homer came off reliever Junior Guerra (8-5) and put the Astros ahead.

-Josh James pitched the 10th for the Astros and earned his first save of the season, but only after walking two batters.
-Then with one out and runners on first and second base, he struck out Yelich and Hernan Perez.
+Milwaukee had a chance to tie it in the bottom of the inning, but reliever Josh James struck out Christian Yelich looking and Hernán Perez swinging to end the game with runners on first and second for his first save.

+The strikeout call on Yelich by umpire Ben May upset manager Craig Counsell.

+Yelich had tied the game in the ninth hitting a solo homer off reliever Roberto Osuna (4-3).
+He was more diplomatic after the game about the strikeouts

+“You guys saw it, so I’ll let you guys all make your own judgments.
+I don’t want to say anything that’s going to get myself fined,” he said.

 Houston has won 12 of its last 15 games.
+Milwaukee trails four teams for one of the two NL wild card slots.

+The late long balls overshadowed a stellar performance by Astros starter Gerrit Cole.

 Cole’s 14 strikeouts, recorded in just six innings, matched his season high for the third time this season.
 He had won 11 straight starts.